 What should I serve with Jalapeno Popper Chicken Casserole?

 I like to serve this with a green salad with my Paleo Ranch Dressing but any non-starchy vegetable will work as a side dish.
 It is great on top of white rice or cauliflower rice for a keto diet.
 Other good choices are Oven-Roasted Green Beans or Keto Cauliflower Potato Salad.

 If you enjoy a little kick to your food (and you probably do since you are looking at a jalapeno recipe after all) make sure to try my Jalapeno Popper Hasselback Chicken and my friend Sarah's Buffalo Chicken Casserole over at My Montana Kitchen!

 - 1 thinly sliced and seeded jalapeno optional

-- Combine the first 8 casserole ingredients in a large bowl.
+- Combine the casserole ingredients (except the chicken) in a large bowl.
 Mix until smooth.
-Add the cooked chicken.
+Fold in the cooked chicken.